Schnittcher/IPS-Shelly/IPS-ShellyRGBW2/README_en.md

    ```

    **Shelly_setDimmer($InstanceID, $Channel, $Value)**\
-   It is possible to switch the device on or off with this function.
+   It is possible to dim the device to a given percentage.
    Function is only available in the mode White!
    ```php
    Shelly_setDimmer(25537, 0, 50); //Dim to 50%